 Prevention is better than cure.
 Give out your email address with the same care you give out your home or mobile phone number.

-We recommend that you create an alias every time you join a mailing list or give out your email to anyone you do not know well.
+We recommend that you create an alias (an alternative email name) every time you join a mailing list or give out your email to anyone you do not know well.
 This way, if the email address becomes the source of spam you can just delete the alias without having to send a message to all your real contacts to inform them your email address has changed.

 Yes, Yes and Yes again.
-BUT make sure you keep it updated (many vendors offer auto-updated services) and make sure it deals with MS Office and other macros.
-The 'vendors' link will get you started if you are not already a user.
-The best vendors have a try before you buy policy.
-Unfortunately even this policy is becoming less useful that it used to be because of the speed with which attacks take place.
+BUT make sure you keep it updated (many vendors offer auto-updated services) and make sure it deals with MS Office and other macros in attached content.
+The best vendors have a try-before-you-buy policy.
+Unfortunately, even this policy is becoming less useful that it used to be because of the speed with which attacks take place.
 The recent spate of attacks against anti-virus software and a disconcerting trend by users to install multiple layers of anti-virus, anti-spam and anti-whatever can mean nothing gets through.
 We recently had to debug a user who was no longer getting mail.
-Turned out that whatever mail was not snagged by the first anti-virus/SPAM layer was grabbed by the second layer.
+Turned out that, whatever mail was not snagged by the first anti-virus/SPAM layer, was grabbed by the second layer.
 Net result.
 About 1 in 10 messages were getting through.
 Too much of a good thing is, as always, bad.

 For email and Browser software especially automatic updates are a Good Thing™.
 All that talk about loss of control.
 Just how much control do you have if your PC is zombied out by a Trojan that would have been blocked by last weeks update.
 Oh, you forgot to do the update.....

 Since email is the biggest cause of virus attacks, offense and time wasting (SPAM), invest a bit of time to get to know your email client program's capabilities.
 Your email client program can be your best ally in stopping the rising tide of problems and, since it can be tailored to your needs, it's the last and perhaps most effective line of defense.